 Here’s everything we know about Nintendo's rumored Switch Pro console since multiple reports from Bloomberg in March 2021 revealed that the console is in development and coming sooner than we thought.

-The Switch has taken the world by storm, selling more than 61 million units since its March 2017 release.
-It has become so popular that there’s currently an ongoing Switch shortage, and Nintendo even released a handheld-only version of the console in 2019.
-Launching a new version of the system in 2021 would likely only keep that momentum going.
+The Switch has sold more than 79 million units since its March 2017 release.
+Nintendo even released a handheld-only version of the console in 2019.
+Launching a new version of the system in 2021 would only keep that momentum going.

 While Nintendo has yet to say a word about its plans for the gaming system, fans have been calling this rumored upgrade the “Nintendo Switch Pro” ever since initial reports about the alleged console update were first published in 2019.

-Months of reporting from legacy papers, like The Wall Street Journal and Bloomberg, as well as international trade publications like Nikkei and Digitimes have given gamers an idea when the Switch Pro might arrive and what improvements it’ll come with.:
+Months of reporting from places like The Wall Street Journal and Bloomberg, as well as international trade publications like Nikkei and Digitimes, have given gamers an idea of when the Switch Pro might arrive and what improvements it’ll come with.

 When is the Nintendo Switch Pro release date?

-With games like The Legend of Zelda: Breath of the Wild 2 and Bayonetta 3 in the pipeline, it'd make a lot of sense to launch those alongside a more powerful system if they come out this year.
+With titles like The Legend of Zelda: Breath of the Wild 2 and Bayonetta 3 in the pipeline, it'd make a lot of sense to launch those alongside a more powerful system this fall.